rhenry74/MongoParse/readme.txt

 I did this so that the average time in the lower grid would not bee so distorted.
 Hopefully you'll never need to use this.

 Column widths will auto-size on double-click.
-(Useful for the Line & DateLine column.)
+(Useful for the Line & DateTime column.)